All Episodes

 Forcing us, mandating us to sign contracts that we otherwise would not sign.

-That's uh that's a great theory.
+That's a great theory.

-By the way, folks, a couple more tweets we put up at Limbaugh or at Rush Limbaugh today.
+By the way, folks, a couple of more tweets we put up at Limbaugh or at Rush Limbaugh today.

-Uh one right as the program started, one about a half hour prior.
+One right as the program started, one about a half hour prior.

-The new iPad, um, and chosen randomly from all of the new tweeters who follow me at Limbaugh or at Rushlinbaugh.
+We are continuing to give away free iPads one a day, the new iPad, and chosen randomly from all of the new tweeters who follow me at Limbaugh or at Rush Limbaugh.

-Now, the rules of this, I don't want to waste your time here, are explained fully at Rushlimbaugh.com.
+Now, the rules of this, I don't want to waste your time here, are explained fully at rushlimbaugh.com.

 Basically, if you haven't done it yet, just get a Twitter account, and that's easy.

-You go to Twitter.com.
+You go to twitter.com.

-And if you have an email address, use that.
+And if you have an email address, use that, sign up, have an account.

-You can do it following anybody you want to follow.
+You're following anybody you want to follow.

 Anybody else who tweets, you can follow them.

-We want you to follow us at two places, at Limbaugh at Rush Limbaugh, and then retweet what we put up.
+We want you to follow us at two places, at Limbaugh, at Rush Limbaugh, and then retweet what we put up.

 It's that simple.